rchavarria/rchavarria.github.com/_posts/2017-10-08-crafting-quality-software.markdown

 ### Frases que me gustaría recordar

+> There is no silver bullet and one of the most important skills every developer needs to hone is to assess possibilities and to find the best trade-off for the current challenge.

+> The solution to the mismatch of fast change and clean code is the art of refactoring.
+Automatic testing and continuous refactoring are the key methodologies.

+> Once the software stabilizes, you should refactor tests from the acceptance-and integration-levels towards the unit-test-level.

+> The pure existence of the bug shows that there is room for another test.

 ### Recursos relacionados

 [1]: https://qafoo.com/book

 ### Notas tomadas

 El libro está en inglés, así que las notas que tomé, las ideas que subrayé, están en inglés.
 Normalmente las traduzco, pero me lleva mucho tiempo y no sé hasta qué punto todo ese tiempo es valioso.

 Aquellas ideas más interesantes que he encontrado, están un poco más arriba, y esas sí que las he traducido.
 Para el resto de notas tomadas... lo siento, no.

 ### 2 Clean Code